ediguerrero/node-express-mongo-api-user-register/README.md

 # node-express-mongo-api-user-register
-- To run this proyect you need this command
+- To run this proyect you need the commands

+`npm i`

 `npm run dev`